ruxyb2004k/ANI_declaratii/README.md

 - Although Cloudflare is most of the time handled automatically, you might sometime need to it manually
 - The script includes random delays to avoid being blocked
 - Files are renamed with meaningful names based on declaration data
+- If multiple declarations would have the same filename, numbers are added to make them unique